John Alexander McDougall: Political career

 In 1895 McDougall ran for mayor against Herbert Charles Wilson, but was defeated, 129 votes to 91.

-He made another attempt in 1896 and became mayor.
+He en for mayor again in 1896 and was elected.
 He did not seek re-election in 1897, and stayed out of politics for the next decade.

 In 1907 McDougall was again elected mayor, defeating Joseph Henri Picard 1217 votes to 437.
-During his second term as mayor, he installed an automatic telephone system in the city and oversaw the establishment of a street railway (streetcar) system for Edmonton and Strathcona.
+During this term as mayor, he installed an automatic telephone system in the city and oversaw the establishment of a street railway (streetcar) system for Edmonton and Strathcona.
 He did not seek re-election in 1908.

 Running as a Liberal candidate in 1909, he was elected as one of the two Members of the Legislative Assembly in the Edmonton district.
 He did not seek re-election in 1913, when he was 59 years of age.
 Instead he devoted his energies to his business activities, the Edmonton economy being in recession at that time.